Descanonge/tomate/doc/source/tutorial.rst

     cstr.set_fg_regex(pregex, replacements)

 Here we used the `Y` ant `doy` elements, for 'year' and 'day of year'.
-Let's pretend the 'day of year' elemetn was not anticipated within the package.
+Let's pretend the 'day of year' element was not anticipated within the package.
 We need to specify the regex that should be used to replace the matcher in the pre-regex.
 We can modify the Matcher class, but that would be cumbersome.
 Instead, we specify that we are using a custom regex::